makerdao/mips/MIP10/mip10.md

 **The Oracle Onboarding process is as follows:**

+Note, the process to onboard Oracles for new collateral types is handled through the collateral onboarding process in [MIP#####](MIP#####.md).

-0. A community members requests a new Oracle by publishing the MIP10c2 subtemplate in the Oracle section of the Maker Forum.
+0. A community members requests a new Oracle by publishing the [MIP10c2-Subproposal-Template](MIP10c2-Subproposal-Template.md) in the Oracle section of the Maker Forum.
 At this point the proposal is in limbo until an Oracle Team commits to doing the work.
 An Oracle Team at its discretion may opt to skip this step.

 1. Oracle Team finds and select data sources
     - Exchange options